NaturalGAIA: A Verifiable Benchmark and Hierarchical Framework for Long-Horizon GUI Tasks

-To account for task complexity, we introduce a difficulty score \textbf{$D_{j,i}$} for each task instance $i$ of a Causal Pathway $\text{CP}_j$.
+\paragraph{Level 1: Weighted Pathway Success Rate (WPSR)} To account for task complexity, we introduce a difficulty score \textbf{$D_{j,i}$} for each task instance $i$ of a Causal Pathway $\text{CP}_j$.
 This score is proportional to the number of nodes in the pathway and the number of distinct applications involved in its corresponding task.
 WPSR is defined by weighting each successful completion (\textbf{$\mathbb{S}_{\text{task}}(j,i)=1$}) by its normalized difficulty \textbf{$w_{j,i} = D_{j,i} / \sum_{k,l} D_{k,l}$}, where the sum in the denominator is over all task instances across all pathways.

 WPSR serves as a holistic metric for an agent's final task completion capability, weighted by difficulty.

 \paragraph{Level 2: Fine-grained Traversal Metrics} To quantify partial progress and resilience, we introduce two complementary metrics that assess traversal quality.